First days in Shqipëria

 Land of the double-headed eagle

-So, now you are sitting on the right bus, need a wee with a massive headache, but whatever, Alea iacta est.
+So now you’re sitting on the right bus — needing a wee, with a massive headache — but whatever.
+Alea iacta est.

-Security check, coffee in Pret and then you just fly, sitting by the window surrounded by unbelievably loud young Albanian guys.
-You are not bothered anyway, fast asleep, waking up just before landing.
+Security check.
+Coffee at Pret.
+Then you just fly.
+Sitting by the window, surrounded by unbelievably loud young Albanian guys.
+You’re not bothered — fast asleep, waking up just before landing.
 You see something that seriously looks like a huge shining camel.
-Perhaps you are already a lunatic.
+Perhaps you’re already a lunatic.

-Now you have to survive till 7 am at the airport—five hours of lying on the sofa, reading The Alchemist and staring at people with obvious interest.
-The first bus running from Tirana airport to the city centre is at 7 am, and it costs you around 300 LEK.
-You got off the bus earlier and entering Tirana bus station that somehow is similar to a marketplace.
-Your bus is the first one in the line.
-Shkodër is around three/four hours far from Tirana.
+Now you have to survive until 7 a.m. at the airport — five hours of lying on a sofa, reading The Alchemist, and staring at people with obvious interest.
+The first bus from Tirana Airport to the city centre leaves at 7 a.m. and costs about 300 LEK.
+You get off early and find yourself at Tirana’s bus station, which somehow feels more like a marketplace.
+Your bus is first in line.
+Shkodër is around three or four hours away.

 Tirana bus station

-The city is surrounded by Shkodër lake and the foothills of the Albania Alps.
-Approximately 5 km from the city centre you can find Rozafa castle sitting on top of the hill.
-If you ever find yourself in Albania, I highly recommend staying there at least for half a day and taking a walk to the castle.
+The city of Shkodër is surrounded by its namesake lake and the foothills of the Albanian Alps.
+Around five kilometres from the city centre sits Rozafa Castle, perched proudly on a hill.
+If you ever find yourself in Albania, stay at least half a day and walk up to the castle.

 Rozafa castle

-Before you get back to the hostel, you pop into one of the traditional Albanian restaurants (Peja Restaurant).
-You order mousaka; waiters are obviously nervous from the presence of a foreigner.
-Food is fantastic, so you can live with that slightly uncomfortable feeling of dining alone in the restaurant.
+Before heading back to the hostel, you stop at a traditional Albanian restaurant — Peja Restaurant.
+You order moussaka.
+The waiters look slightly nervous at the presence of a foreigner.
+The food is fantastic, so you can live with the awkwardness of dining alone.

-Mi Casa Es Tu Casa, your hostel with so many dogs and cats, is vibing in the hippie spirit.
-People in the hostel help you arrange the bus to Theth, your next destination, and although the place is full of unique and exciting people, you fall asleep instantly.
+Your hostel, Mi Casa Es Tu Casa, is full of dogs, cats, and the easygoing chaos of a hippie spirit.
+The people there help you arrange the bus to Theth, your next destination.
+Despite the chatter and the warmth, you fall asleep instantly.

-At 7 am, you are leaving through the gate of your hostel and sitting down in the furgon, heading towards new adventures.
-Four hours later and two British couples later, who has been bragging about who is more adventurous or better in business all way long, you are finally walking on Albanian Alps or, more precisely, Cursed Mountains.
+At 7 a.m., you leave through the hostel gate and sit down in the furgon, heading toward new adventures.
+Four hours later — and after surviving two British couples bragging about who’s more adventurous or successful — you finally arrive in the Albanian Alps, or as locals call them, the Cursed Mountains.

-Guesthouse Pashko with their dogs and a cat make you feel like you are at home instantly.
-Owners made you feel like a part of the family, and if you are lucky enough, you will get to try home grapes.
-The owner of the guesthouse thinks you are an Albanian girl and speak to you in their language.
-You cannot really blame him, its not the first time you can be from wherever.
-In fact, no one would ever guess Czechia.
+Guesthouse Pashko, with its dogs and cats, makes you feel at home immediately.
+The owners treat you like family, and if you’re lucky, you’ll get to try homemade grapes.
+The owner mistakes you for an Albanian girl and speaks to you in his language.
+You can’t really blame him — it’s not the first time you’ve looked like you could be from anywhere.
+No one ever guesses Czechia.

 Kisha e Thethit